fbpx

 Description:

 Brake fluid is a specially formulated liquid used in the brake hydraulic system.
 Brake fluid must meet one of three U.S. Department of Transportation (DOT) specifications.
-DOT3 and DOT4 are glycol-based fluids which absorb water.
-DOT5 is a silicone-based fluid and does not absorb water.
-The main difference is that DOT3 and DOT4 absorb water, while DOT5 doesn’t.
+DOT3 and DOT4 are glycol-based fluids that absorb water.
+DOT5 is a silicone-based fluid and does not absorb moisture.
 Most cars use DOT3 fluid from the factory.

 Purpose:

-Since liquids can’t be compressed, brake fluid transmits force to various parts of the braking system when you step on the brake pedal.
+Since you cannot compress liquids, brake fluid transmits force to various parts of the braking system when you step on the brake pedal.
 Brake fluid must have a high boiling point because of the heat generated during braking and must not freeze during cold temperatures.

 Maintenance Tips/Suggestions: